gevaertlab/MethylMix/README.md

 ## Introduction

 DNA methylation is a mechanism whereby a methyl-group is added onto a CpG site.
-Methylation of these CpG sites is associated with gene silencing and is an important mechanism for normal tissue development and is often involved in diseases such as cancer.
+Methylation of these CpG sites is associated with gene silencing and is an important mechanism for normal tissue development, thus irregular methylation is often involved in diseases such as cancer.
 Recently, many high throughput data has been generated profiling CpG site methylation on a genome wide basis.
 This has created large amounts of data on DNA methylation for many diseases.
 Computational analysis of DNA methylation data is required to identify potentially aberrant DNA methylation compared to normal tissue.
 MethylMix ([Gevaert 2015](https://academic.oup.com/bioinformatics/article/31/11/1839/2364827); [Gevaert, Tibshirani & Plevritis 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0579-8)) was developed to tackle this question using a computational approach.
 MethylMix identifies differential and functional DNA methylation by using a beta mixture model to identify subpopulations of samples with different DNA methylation compared to normal tissue.
 Functional DNA methylation refers to a significant negative correlation based on matched gene expression data.
 MethylMix outputs hyper and hypomethylated genes, called MethylMix drivers, which can be used for downstream analysis.
 MethylMix was designed for cis-regulated promoter differential methylation and works best when specific CpG sites profiled are associated with a gene.
 For example, when using data from the 27k and 450k Illumina Infinium platforms.

 ## Data Access and Preprocessing

-The `MethylMix` package provides functions to access and preprocess data from [The Cancer Genome Atlas (TCGA)](https://cancergenome.nih.gov) portal.
-Given one of TCGA codified cancer types and a path to save downloaded files, the downloading and preprocessing of the data can be executed using the `GetData()` function.
+The `MethylMix` package provides functions to access and preprocess data from [The Cancer Genome Atlas (TCGA)](https://cancergenome.nih.gov) portal through the 'curatedTCGAData' package.
+Given one of TCGA codified cancer types and an (optional) path to save processed output files, the downloading and preprocessing of the data can be executed using the `GetData()` function.
 For example, for ovarian cancer, the data can be downloaded and preprocessed as follows:

 ```{r, eval=FALSE}
 cancerSite <- "OV"